Key Survey Information

 4. Data Collection and Processing

-- Data collection: The FY 2014 survey was conducted by ICF under contract to the National Center for Science and Engineering Statistics (NCSES).
+- Data collection: The FY 2015 survey was conducted by ICF under contract to the National Center for Science and Engineering Statistics (NCSES) within NSF.
 Surveys were distributed to designated contacts at each institution.
-The data collection period was from November 2014 through May 2015.
+The data collection period was from November 2015 through June 2016.
 Respondents could choose to respond to the survey through printing an Adobe PDF questionnaire from the Web and submitting a paper survey or using the Web-based data collection system.
 For both methods, telephone and e-mail follow-up were used.

 - Data processing: Respondents were contacted and asked to resolve possible self-reporting issues themselves.
 Questionnaires were carefully examined by survey staff upon receipt.
 Reviews focused on unexplained missing data and explanations provided for changes in reporting patterns.
 If additional explanations or data revisions were needed, respondents were sent personalized e-mail messages asking them to provide any necessary revisions before the final processing and tabulation of data.